 Controlling is done with a Comverge (approx. 6” x 8”) or Entek (approx. 2” x 4”) radio receiver with indicator lights.

-• Yellow lights indicate control of A/C and electric resistant heat, such as baseboard and heat pumps.
+- Yellow lights indicate control of A/C and electric resistance heat, such as baseboard and heat pumps.

-If at any time power to the radio receiver is interrupted, power to the water heater and/or electric heat is delayed seven and one-half minutes after power is restored to the receiver.
-During this seven and one-half minutes the lights in the receiver will be going on/off until the correct control signal is locked in.
+If at any time the power to the radio receiver is interrupted, power to the water heater/electric heat is delayed 7-10 minutes after power is restored to the receiver.
+During this time you may notice all of the receiver lights going on/off until the correct control signal is locked in.

 Under normal conditions, you should not run out of hot water.
 If you do, please call Polk-Burnett, 800-421-0283, ext.
 595. We can help diagnose if you are having a problem with the water heater or if the problem is related to the control time.
 In most cases we can change the control time if needed.

 Members with electric resistance heat (baseboard or heat pumps) and no storage or thermostatically controlled fossil fuel backup heat can expect to be without heat for up to four hours during a control period.

 Members with an automatic backup storage or thermostatically controlled heating system can expect to be off for up to six hours during a control time.